Menu

 An endocrinologist (often called an endo for short) specialises in the endocrine system, a system that includes the thyroid gland as well as the hypothalamus, pituitary, parathyroid, adrenal glands, pineal gland, and the reproductive organs (ovaries and testes).
 The pancreas is also a part of this system; it has a role in hormone production as well as in digestion.

 Depending on where you are in the world, endocrinologists can offer more than T4-only medication but often only prefer to prescribe conventional T4 synthetics.
-This means that getting them to prescribe you T3 and NDT medications, which help many thyroid patients get their good quality of life back, can be difficult, but it isn’t impossible.
+This means that getting them to prescribe you T3 and NDT medications, which help many thyroid patients get their good quality of life back, may be difficult, but isn’t impossible.
 It’s definitely easier in the US compared to the UK and European countries for example.

 Private GP or Private Doctor

-Functional Doctor or Functional Medicine Practitioner
+Functional Medicine Doctor or Functional Medicine Practitioner

 In my personal experience, a functional doctor or medicine practitioner was the way to go to address my health as a whole.
 Read about how they helped me in my general update blogs.